-The occupant starts walking at time zero and the elevator is called from the discharge floor after the occupant has walked 16.75 m in 16.73 s.
-Once called, the door must close on the discharge floor and then the elevator must move to the second floor (time when finished is 26.25 s).
-The door then opens, the occupant walks in (occupant radius), there is a door close delay, and finally the door closes (time is 35.0 s).
+The occupant starts walking at time zero and the elevator is called from the discharge floor after the occupant has walked 16.75 m.
+Once called, the door must close on the discharge floor and then the elevator must move to the second floor.
+The door then opens, the occupant enters the elevator by moving the distance of the occupant radius away from the door (the occupant moves at about a 45° angle), there is a door close delay, and finally the door closes.
 The elevator then moves to the discharge floor, the door opens, and the occupant leaves the building.
-The total expected evacuation time is 60.75 s, Table 16.
+The total expected evacuation time is 60.60 s, Table 17.